Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-• Claimant deposit hashes — provided in the case submission and verified against the public ledger for Profit Gainer.
+• Claimant deposit hashes — provided in the case submission and verified against the public ledger for Tradon.

 • Forwarding wallets on the deposit chain — each hop documented with the forwarding tx hash and the consolidating wallet.